 City Drive - Spokane's Self Guided Driving Tour

-Enjoy Spokane’s natural beauty, historic neighborhoods and unique architecture along the scenic Spokane City Drive!
-With 21 stops and five optional excursions, you can experience all of the “must-see” sights without having to leave your car.
-Make sure to look for the City Drive signs, they'll help you find your way.
+With 21 stops and five optional excursions, you can experience all of the “must-see” sights of Spokane without having to leave your car!
+Enjoy Spokane’s natural beauty, historic neighborhoods and unique architecture along the scenic Spokane City Drive.
+Look for the City Drive signs, they'll help you find your way.
 You can print the map, or pick up a printed version at the Visitor Kiosk located in River Park Square.
 Enjoy the drive!

 Start your driving tour on West Spokane Falls Boulevard.
 If you have not explored the park, now is a great time to find a parking spot and see the Spokane Falls.